SmartekWorks/smartekworks.github.io/swat/ref_mq_rule.md

  * `"url"`: URL of the page.
 You need to use `"query_key"` to retrieve the value of a parameter of the query string.
  * `"title"`: Title of the page.
  * `"alert"`: Text of the last alert appeared in the previous operation.
- * *Selector String*: A node in the page (first matched frame if you have `"frame"` key) defined by CSS selector.
+ * *Selector String*: A visable node (that must be displayed) in the page (first matched frame if you have `"frame"` key) defined by CSS selector.
 You need to use `"css_key"` to retrieve the text or attribute of the node.
 * `"query_key"`: (Required when `"source"` is `"url"`) The parameter key of the query string.
 ```json
 {"source":"url", "query_key":"orderNo"}